This content has been translated automatically

 (Landesarchiv NRW - Abteilung Rheinland - RW 0058 Nr.
 43361 Bl.
 0011)

-On Easter Sunday, April 12, 1936, he went door to door proselytizing on Alleestraße in Mönchengladbach, but just a few days later, on April 17, 1936, he was arrested again.
-At the police station, he refused to give the Nazi salute and told the officers that he would never stop preaching.
-After being taken for a military physical against his will, he refused to sign his military service card and to greet them with “Heil Hitler.”
-The Gestapo’s application for a preventive detention order stated: “Prolonged preventive detention is absolutely necessary for Rassmann, who is a thoroughly nasty fellow.
-He has declared on record here that he will continue this activity again and again, since one must obey God more than men.”5 In a further letter dated May 7, 1936, it was stated: “It therefore seems appropriate to treat him with the utmost severity in the concentration camp and, under certain circumstances, to assign him immediately to the penal company.”6 Upon his admission to the Esterwegen concentration camp in the Emsland region on May 9, 1936, the Gestapo wrote to the camp administration, instructing them to “make an example of him that would serve as a warning to the others.”7
+On Easter Sunday, April 12, 1936, he went door-to-door proselytizing on Alleestraße in Mönchengladbach, but just a few days later, on April 17, 1936, he was arrested again.
+At the police station, he refused to give the “German salute” and told the officers that he would never stop evangelizing.
+After being taken against his will to a military physical examination, he refused to sign his military registration card and to greet them with “Heil Hitler.”
+The Gestapo’s application for a preventive detention order stated: “Prolonged preventive detention is absolutely necessary for Rassmann, who is a thoroughly wicked fellow.
+He has declared on record here that he will continue this activity time and again, since one must obey God rather than men.”5 A further letter dated May 7, 1936, stated: “It therefore seems appropriate to treat him with the utmost severity in the concentration camp and, under certain circumstances, to assign him immediately to the penal company.”6 Upon his admission to the Esterwegen concentration camp in the Emsland region on May 9, 1936, the Gestapo wrote to the camp administration, instructing them to “make an example of him that would serve as a warning to the others.”7

 Schutzhaftantrag für Hans Rassmanns